-The forces I describe act like the seismic energy that creates earthquakes.
+The forces I describe, act like the seismic energy that creates earthquakes.
 An earthquake occurs when tectonic plates move in relation to each other, releasing large amounts of energy.
 In the build-up to an earthquake, massive forces compress energy in the Earth’s crust.
-I attempt to highlight the growing accumulation of compression forces represented by the four dimensions.
+I attempt to highlight the growing accumulation of compression forces represented by the five dimensions.

 When we consider the problems outlined in The World in Crisis, it is too easy to be despondent.
 We may be distressed at the lack of foresight which has allowed humanity to arrive at such a pass, the stupidity, greed, cruelty, and pointless aggression, which too often seems to dominate events, and the lack of common humanity towards those who are poor and less able to cope in this changing world.
 We may also grieve for the way of life, which is now passing.
 Many will also actively seek to deny what is happening.